Concert

 Leading string soloists, well known to the audience of the Chamber Music Festival Chania through their many successful appearances in recent years, place their acclaimed artistry at the service of two masterpieces that stand at opposite aesthetic poles.

-Ludwig van Beethoven (1770–1827) - String Trio in G major, Op.
+Ludwig van Beethoven (1770–1827) - Trio for Violin, Viola and Cello in G major, Op.
 9 No. 1 (1797–1798)

 Noe Inui - Violin